betler/g-mail-relay-api/README.md

 # g-mail-relayer

-This project develops a Java mail relayer.
-The need comes due to some limitations found in my projects.
-For sure, there are projects there who can perform this kind of actions, but found none exactly matching and I felt like building it myself.
+This project develops a Java SMTP relayer and an API to send emails.
+The need comes due to some limitations found in my projects and I felt like building it myself.
 I need to talk to old NTLM servers and not all applications can.
 Also, sending a lot of emails synchronously in my applications is slow, so an async sending method was desirable.
-Multiple relay servers must be supported and selected depending on the incoming message.
+Multiple relay servers are also supported and selected depending on the incoming message.

-The goal is to build:
+The basics are:
  + A Spring Boot REST API application able to relay emails coming from another application, asynchronously, so the sender can forget about waiting to say EHLO! to a external server.
- + It should include a vanilla SMTP server to cover legacy code that cannot change to call to an API or third-party applications (as an example of my needs, a replacement for MultiSMTP OTRS plugin).
+ + It includes a vanilla SMTP server to cover legacy code that cannot change to call to an API or third-party applications (as an example of my needs, a replacement for MultiSMTP OTRS plugin).
+ + The relaying server is selected depending on the parameters of the incoming message and the configuration of the relay servers.

 Thanks to [@avthart]( https://github.com/avthart ) and his [spring-boot-james-smtp-server]( https://github.com/avthart/spring-boot-james-smtp-server ) project as it enlightened me in the using of Apache James.